 - If you have a family lawyer and/or an immigration lawyer, communicate with them regularly.
 Make sure you know the name, address and telephone number of your lawyer(s) because it is very important that you are in contact with them about your case.
 Also make sure your family lawyer and immigration lawyer know about each other and know how to contact each other. - If you do not have a family lawyer or cannot afford one, ask the family court to appoint a lawyer to represent you in the case.
 Depending on the stage of the proceeding, you may not have the right to a lawyer, so the court may deny your request.
-But keep asking. - How to prepare for deportation and reunification: - Ask ICE for accommodations for you to make arrangements for your children.
+But keep asking.
+How to prepare for deportation and reunification:

+- Ask ICE for accommodations for you to make arrangements for your children.
 If you have a final order of deportation and ICE is planning to deport you, ICE will do what it can to assist you in making arrangements for your children (as long as you have maintained your parental rights).
-Such arrangements may include facilitating your efforts to arrange guardianship for your children so that they may remain in the United States, or facilitating your efforts to obtain travel documents for your children so they can accompany you to your country of removal.
-It may be helpful to mention the ICE detained parents directive when making this request. - Apply for a passport for your children as soon as possible.
+Such arrangements may include facilitating your efforts to arrange quardianship for your children so that they may remain in the United States, or facilitating your efforts to obtain travel documents for your children so they can accompany you to your country of removal.
+It may be helpful to mention the ICE directive on "Facilitating Parental Interests in the Course of Civil Immigration Enforcement Activities" when making this request. - Apply for a passport for your children as soon as possible.
 If you are deported and want to take your children with you, it will be much easier to do this if they have passports.
 You should also work with your consulate to obtain travel documents (passports and/or visas) and other necessary paperwork if you want your children to travel to your home country. - Register your children's birth with the consulate of your home country.
-This can be difficult to do while in detention, but it will help the consulate in assisting you if your children are in the child each page.
+This can be difficult to do while in detention, but it will

-- ├─■ [For information about whether the state where your children are living provides a family lawyer to help you, see Appendix I.] - ← [For more information on how to ask for a court-appointed family lawyer, see Chapter 5.]
+For information about whether the state where your children are living provides a family lawyer to help you, see Appendix N.] ---- [For more information on how to ask for a court-appointed family lawyer, see Chapter 5.]